CIRA-Pulsars-and-Transients-Group/vcsbeam/doc/UsersGuide_Beamforming.md

 The SMART survey uses PRESTO as part of its search pipeline.

 VCSBeam can output either PSRFITS or VDIF formats, or both, by including the `-p` (PSRFITS) and `-v` (VDIF) options.
-If neither `-p` nor `-v` is explicitly given, the default behaviour is to output only PSRFITS.
+If neither `-p` nor `-v` is explicitly given, the default behaviour is to output the same channelisation as the input (i.e. MWAX&rarr;VDIF, Legacy&rarr;PSRFITS).

 By default, PSRFITS files are written out with 200 seconds per file.
 This behaviour can be altered with the `-t` option.